Portfolio Requirements (DMA)

 - A performance, including substantial examples of the applicant’s original work as a performer-composer

-- A 20-minute teaching demonstration aimed at a sophomore (second-year undergraduate) audience and addressing a topic that does not represent the applicant's primary area of creative or scholarly research
+- A 40-minute teaching demonstration aimed at a sophomore (second-year undergraduate) audience and addressing a topic of their choice

 - An interview with the DMA Admissions Committee